aci-ref/facilitation_leading_practices/activities/07-aci_knowledge.md

 articles and other publications are first released on websites, in regular emails, and within community forums.
-Beyond the reading materials, there may be online video tutorials and self-paced trainings published by various ACI experts that may guide facilitators to new and popular areas of interest.
+Beyond the reading materials, there may be online video tutorials and self-paced trainings published by various ACI experts that may guide Facilitators to new and popular areas of interest.
 Furthermore, these online resources can be a starting point for finding collaborators in some of the emerging ACI communities and for learning about relevant face-to-face workshops and